Data Center Temperature Sensor Placement

 Hot Air Recirculation

 The basic process of cooling your data center involves manipulating the airflow.
-Data centers are full of cool and warm air.
 Ideally, the equipment takes in the chilled air from your cooling system, which moves through the IT load and performs a heat transfer to cool the units, then exits as hot air on the other side.
 However, rack placement alone can’t provide the proper conditions for optimal recirculation.

-While positioning your racks to form hot-aisles and cold-aisles may assist in better general airflow, it can also contribute to hot air recirculation issues.
+While positioning your racks to form hot and cold aisles may assist in better general airflow, it can also contribute to hot air recirculation issues.
 If you only rely on the layout of your racks and equipment, there’s no guarantee that the hot air will reach the cooling unit and recirculate through the IT loads.
 Without a system that directly influences this circuit, you could end up with hot spots throughout your data center.

 To effectively cool your equipment, your air treatment units have to encourage the air to complete the full circuit.
 First, it has to help the hot air rise.
 Then, it must be able to push cooled air back to an area where it will circulate back through the IT loads.
 For the best results, you can directly transfer hot air from the returns to your cooling unit using containment chambers.